Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to analyze text and structured data from your documents.
 It includes the following main features:

-- Layout - Extract text, selection marks, and table structures, along with their bounding region coordinates, from documents.
+- Layout - Extract text, selection marks, table structures, styles, and paragraphs, along with their bounding region coordinates from documents.
-- Document - Analyze key-value pairs and entities in addition to general layout from documents.
+- Document - Analyze key-value pairs in addition to general layout from documents.
 - Read - Read information about textual elements, such as page words and lines in addition to text language information.
-- Prebuilt - Analyze data from certain types of common documents (such as receipts, invoices, business cards, identity documents, or US W2 tax forms) using prebuilt models.
+- Prebuilt - Analyze data from certain types of common documents using prebuilt models.
+Supported documents include receipts, invoices, business cards, identity documents, vaccination cards, US W2 tax forms, and US health insurance cards.
-- Custom - Build custom models to analyze text, field values, selection marks, and tabular data from documents.
-Custom models are trained with your own data, so they're tailored to your documents.
+- Custom - Build custom models to analyze text, field values, selection marks, table structures, styles, and paragraphs from documents.
+Custom models are built with your own data, so they're tailored to your documents.

 [Source code][formreco_client_src] | [Package (NuGet)][formreco_nuget_package] | [API reference documentation][formreco_refdocs] | [Product documentation][formreco_docs] | [Samples][formreco_samples]